leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/properties/instancing/index.rst

 There are currently three ways in Blender to procedurally instantiate (or duplicate) objects directly from other objects.
-These options are located in the :menuselection:`Object --> Instancing` panel.
+These options are located in the :menuselection:`Properties --> Object Properties --> Instancing` panel.

 .. note::